allistera/bookhub/README.md

 You will then be prompted to enter your GitHub username and password, once this has been done a new folder called bookhub that contains the contents of the repo.

+Alternatively use the GitHub Mac OSX App to import in a new repo.

 ### Configure Database

 You will need to enter your MySQL database username and password credentials into /application/config/database.php under 'Database Connections'